TheVino/Auto-Accept-Queue/README.md

 ### Future Features:
 - Check a way to read the window size (only working on 1920x1080)
 - Maybe some  UI  🤔 *(Not that easy to build good UI with PySimpleGUI)*

+*This was a request from a friend of mine, which turned into a community used and shared script*